bobdavies2000/OpenCVB/README.md

 ![A picture containing text, electronics, screenshot Description automatically generated](media/ba224180471b27b6c66f1caaa140989f.png)

 **CPP_RedColor_FeatureLess:** *The scene in the upper left is segmented into different featureless regions using only RGB.
 The image in the bottom right is the output of the edge-drawing C++ algorithm and is the input to a distance transform.
-A mask created by the distance transform is used to create the identified regions in the lower left image with RedCloud_Core.*
+A mask created by the distance transform is used to create the identified regions in the lower left image with RedCloud_Basics.*

 # Recent Changes – January 2023